-Do you have a question about flags, flag accessories, or flagpoles?
+Do you have a question about flags, flagpoles, or flag accessories?

 Alaska's state flag was adopted for official state use in 1959 and was designed in 1926 by a 13-year-old, 7th grade boy named Bennie Benson.
 The blue field represents the sky, the sea, the mountain lakes, and Alaska’s wildflowers.
 Emblazoned on the flag are eight gold stars: seven from Ursa Major (the Big Dipper or Great Bear constellation), used as a symbol of strength; and the eighth star is Polaris (the North Star), which symbolizes Alaska as the northernmost state and “the ever constant star for the mariner, the explorer, hunter, trapper, prospector, woodsman, and the surveyor..” (quote from legislation).

 “Alaska’s Flag” is the Alaskan state song, officially adopted in 1955.

 Eight stars of gold on a field of blue,